heygrady/react-redux-notes/readme.md

 - Don't bother with Bower unless it's the only way to get something you need (sometimes bower packages include code that npm packages don't).
 For the most part a Bower package can be installed with NPM.
 - Don't bother with [alternative package managers](http://andrewhfarmer.com/javascript-frontend-package-managers/).
 - Don't worry about code that works in Node vs. The Browser.
-If you're trying to write universal code that runs in the browser and on the server remember this simple rule: *all JavaScript code is universal* (with very few exceptions).
+If you're trying to write universal code that runs in the browser and on the server remember this simple rule: **all JavaScript code is universal** (with very few exceptions).
 When in doubt, use functions you can find on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 - The one big exception is, *duh*, the [Node-specific APIs](https://nodejs.org/dist/latest/docs/api/)!
 The Node-specific APIs usually won't work in the browser because they're for working with the file system or the operating system (that's a security issue in browsers).
-However, he vast majority of what Node offers is powered by [V8](https://developers.google.com/v8/), the same JavaScript engine used in Chrome. *Note:* If you're constantly running into issues where your code isn't working in a browser because it's Node-specific... you are probably doing something *very wrong*.
+However, the vast majority of what Node offers is powered by [V8](https://developers.google.com/v8/), the same JavaScript engine used in Chrome. *Note:* If you're constantly running into issues where your code isn't working in a browser because it's Node-specific... you are probably doing something *very wrong*.
 - If you're trying to evaluate if a package is likely to work for your project a good rule of thumb is "does it work with the file system or not?"
 That's usually a good filter.
-Some NPM packages are clearly designed to work with the server and they're usually easy to spot.
+Some NPM packages are clearly designed to work on the server and they're usually easy to spot.

 ## Getting Started with the Starter Kit
 What you may not realize is that you *must* watch the videos before doing anything with React-Redux.
 You have to watch the videos before you can even read the manual. **If you haven't watched the videos you shouldn't be reading this right now!**